266K

 The Bank does not accept any liability for any loss or damage arising out of any error or omission in or from the information provided or arising out of the use of all or part of the podcast.

-Kristina Clifton and Carol Kong discuss the top three influences on currency markets this week including US economic data, the Australian CPI and the Bank of Japan monetary policy announcement.
+Kristina Clifton and Samara Hammoud discuss the top influences on currency markets this week including China’s monthly data dump for October and labour market data from Australia and the UK.

 Disclaimer: